-While the University prefers that community members promptly report all crimes and other emergencies directly to the University Police at 678/466-4050 or 911, we also recognize that some may prefer to report to other individuals or University offices.
+While the University prefers that community members promptly report all crimes and other emergencies directly to the Department of Public Safety at 678-466-4050 or 911, we also recognize that some may prefer to report to other individuals or University offices.
 The Clery Act recognizes certain University officials and offices as "Campus Security Authorities (CSA)."
 The Act defines these individuals as "an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."
 Although encouraged to report all crimes, CSAs are only required to report what they were told, not overhears.
-Campus Security Authorities training is provided through a power point presentation by Public Safety, and CSA information is also posted on the Public Safety website.
+Campus Security Authorities training is provided through a power point presentation by Public Safety distributed through the Department of Human Resources, and CSA information is also posted on the Public Safety website.